 Complications from occipital nerve blocks are rare.
-You will experience temporary numbness over regions supplied by the occipital nerves, along with mild soreness at the injection sites for 3-5 days.
-Difficulties speaking and swallowing have been reported but only last hours at most and are rare.
+You will experience temporary numbness over regions supplied by the occipital nerves, along with mild soreness at the injection sites for three to five days.
+Difficulties speaking and swallowing have been reported but only last hours at most and are very rare.

 Occipital nerve block is an outpatient procedure and does not require general anesthesia.